Learn more about Clinical Neurophysiologists

 Neurophysiology is a subspecialty of neurology.
 Clinical neurophysiologists may also be known by the following names: neurophysiologist, neurologist, brain doctor, brain specialist, and nerve doctor.

-There are 19 specialists practicing Clinical Neurophysiology in Kansas with an overall average rating of 3.4 stars.
-There are 9 hospitals in Kansas with affiliated Clinical Neurophysiology specialists, including University Of Kansas Hospital, Lawrence Memorial Hospital and Kansas Medical Center.
+There are 15 specialists practicing Clinical Neurophysiology in Kansas with an overall average rating of 3.4 stars.
+There are 12 hospitals in Kansas with affiliated Clinical Neurophysiology specialists, including University Of Kansas Hospital, Lawrence Memorial Hospital and Freeman Hospital West.